dr-schlange/nallely-midi/README.md

 Nallely (pronounced "Nayeli") is an organic platform for experimentation around the idea of MIDI meta-synth for live coding, generative music, and multimodal art, built for hacker/musicians, inspired by Smalltalk.
 Nallely is a MIDI companion to help you easily map MIDI controllers/instruments together, as well as create/use virtual devices (LFOs, EGs), compose them, and the possibility to expose/create remote services with parameters on which you can map your MIDI controllers/instruments or virtual devices.

+Think about Nallely as a small brain, where each device is a neurone (nothing related to AI) that received signals and emit signals.
+All those small neurons can connects to each other in various ways.
+Connecting neurons as you want, you might connect some that in a normal running brain would not communicate, a little bit as if you had a brain under psychedelic influences, mapped in an unusual way, producing unexpected results.
+Some dedicated neurons (MIDI devices) are abstraction of the physical world and can create sound physically using a MIDI device (the voice), or get impulses from external MIDI devices, while visuals could be seen as visual mental imageries, influenced by how the small neurons are connected.
+Soon modules to introduce impluses from webcam and audio will arrive, giving this small muscial brain the capacity to see and hear.

 Features:
 * programmatic seemless API to your MIDI Device,
 * virtual devices (LFOs for example) you can connect to your MIDI devices (as source or target),